OIDC Basics

 Decoding ID token

-In most cases, the client would decode the value of id_token in the response and verify it.
-Let’s try to decode the token with Online JWT Verfier.
+The most common next step is for the client to decode the value of id_token in the response and verify it.

-Open the link above, and paste the value of the id_token to textarea in Step 1.
+Open the link above, and paste the value of the id_token into the text area in (Step 1) Set JWT (JSON Web Token) to verify on the JWT Verifier UI.
 In this tutorial, the value is: eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0ZXN0dXNlcjAxIiwiYXVkIjpbIjEyODk4ODg0NTk2ODYzIl0sImlzcyI6Imh0dHBzOi8vYXV0aGxldGUuY29tIiwiZXhwIjoxNTU5MTA2ODE1LCJpYXQiOjE1NTkwMjA0MTUsIm5vbmNlIjoibi0wUzZfV3pBMk1qIn0.5uSFMTGnubyvtiExHc9l7HT9UsF8a_Qb0STtWzyclBk

-Click Just Decode JWT button in Step 3 and see decoded content in Parsed JWT section.
+Click the Just Decode JWT button in (Step 3) Verify and see decoded content in the Parsed JWT section.

 The decoded results are as follows.